algesten/ureq/README.md

 very well with HTTP APIs.
 Its features include cookies, JSON, HTTP proxies, HTTPS, charset decoding, and is based on the API of the `http` crate.

 Ureq is in pure Rust for safety and ease of understanding.
-It avoids using `unsafe` directly.
+It forbids `unsafe` code.
 It uses blocking I/O instead of async I/O, because that keeps the API simple and keeps dependencies to a minimum.
 For TLS, ureq uses rustls or native-tls.